Want to live long and well? Build these super foods into your daily diet.

 - Snack on low-fat yogurt or cheese between meals for an energizing treat.

-- Calcium-fortified juices and cereals are excellent alternatives to meet
+- Calcium-fortified juices and cereals are excellent alternatives to meet your three-a-day requirement.

 Fiber does wonderful things for the body, from lowering cholesterol levels, keeping you regular, and perhaps preventing certain cancers.
 Grandma called it roughage and we need plenty of it each day.